wp-plugins/woo-widget-product-slideshow/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.2.0 =
+Feature Upgrade.
+New Product display Filter, show Recent, Featured or On Sale products from selected Product Category in Slider.
+Plus Tweaks for compatibility with WordPress 4.2.2

 = 1.1.7 =
 Maintenance upgrade.
 Code tweaks for full compatibility with WordPress 4.2.0 and WooCommerce 2.3.8